Integrated Ethics Fellowship

 As the Fellowship year progresses, Fellows are expected to build their skills (e.g., relational, teaching and consulting) to function progressively and more autonomously while continuing to interact daily with direct supervisor and Integrated Ethics faculty for guidance.
 The fellow will receive a mid-year and end-of-year performance evaluation to assess progress and identify area for future growth and concentration.

-An advanced degree in an academic or professional discipline with preference given of candidates with doctorates in bioethics, philosophy, theology, nursing, behavioral sciences, social sciences, medicine, or law.
+An advanced degree in an academic or professional discipline with preference given to candidates with doctorates in bioethics or ethics related field (e.g. theology, nursing, behavioral sciences, social sciences, medicine, or law).
 Candidates with master’s degrees in the above fields will also be considered.
 Skills in communication, team interaction, and conflict resolution are also required.